 10. Dream Cymbals

-Dream Cymbals was established in 2005 and are a Canadian company that sells handmade Chinese cymbals.
-They offer a variety of cymbals, both Western-style and Chinese-style, and are made using the combined experience of Western instrument designers and Chinese gong smiths.
+Dream Cymbals was established in 2005 and is a Canadian company that sells handmade Chinese cymbals.
+They offer a variety of cymbals, both Western style and Chinese styles and are made using the combined experience of Western instrument designers and Chinese gong smiths.

-Made using bronze bell technology, which dates back to 2000 B.C., Dream Cymbals aims to provide cymbals that are affordable for every drummer, regardless of how small or large their budget was.
+Made using bronze bell technology, which dates back to 2000 B.C., Dream Cymbals aims to provide cymbals that are affordable for every drummer, regardless of how small or large their budget is.

 These cymbals provide a jazzy sound and emphasize darker, lower tones.
 Their unique production style means that no two cymbals are alike, allowing you to get a truly distinctive sound from your cymbals!